bacTlink/OWRank/README.md

 ## Data Collection
 The server use CasperJS to fetch data from official [website](http://ow.blizzard.cn/career).
 The entrance is [bl-20180714.js](https://github.com/bacTlink/OWRank/blob/master/DataCollection/bl-20180714.js), which supports ```cookie``` method and ```passwd``` method.
-It saves data into a randomly named file, and print its name to standard output.
+It saves data into a randomly named file, and prints its name to standard output.

 ## Auto Updating
 [auto_update.js](https://github.com/bacTlink/OWRank/blob/master/AutoUpdating/auto_update.js) automatically updates user data by periodically sending requests to the local web server.